Route public URLs for submits and redirects

 2. Decide separately whether public thank-you or not-sent pages should carry noindex meta (common for conversion pages).

-You observe the full path from browser to inbox.
+You observe the full request flow from browser to inbox.

 1. Submit a test lead from a page that calls wckd_form() (see Embed forms).